FaceTracer: Unveiling Source Identities from Swapped Face Images and Videos for Fraud Prevention: Experiment

 \item \textbf{DiffSwap}~\cite{diffswap} is a face-swapping method based on diffusion models~\cite{ddpm,ddim}, which first extract identity information from the target image and inject the identity information into the conditional reverse diffusion process of the source face.
 Noted that the attribute information is not explicitly extracted during this process. \end{itemize}

 Moreover, we evaluated \name on two commercial face swapping apps, \ie, Faceover~\cite{faceover} and DeepFaker~\cite{deepfaker}.

 \textbf{Datasets.} For each face-swapping method, the source and target face images are randomly selected from a pool of 30,000 identities (IDs) within the CelebA-HQ dataset~\cite{CelebAMask-HQ}.
 To train \name, both swapped face images and raw face images are required.
 As outlined in the \textbf{Note} of Section~\ref{sec:sce}, there is no overlap in identities between the training and inference phases.
-Specifically, IDs numbered 1 through 28,000 are allocated for the training set, while the remaining IDs are reserved for the inference set.
+Specifically, IDs numbered 1 through 28,000 are allocated for the training set, while the remaining IDs are reserved for the testing set, and the identity pool in our experiment is built up by the identity information extracted by \name from these IDs.
 It is important to note that the number of images varies across different identities.

 While most contemporary face-swapping methods primarily operate at the image level as mentioned in Section~\ref{sec:fs}, we also evaluate \name's performance on swapped face video with the most commonly-used dataset FF++~\cite{ffpp} that contains videos generated from four face-swapping methods: DeepFakes~\cite{deepfakes}, FaceSwap~\cite{faceswap}, Face2Face~\cite{face2face}, and NeuralTexture~\cite{neuraltexture}.
 In contrast to some other video forgery datasets~\cite{dfdc,CelebDF,dfo}, FF++ labels the identity of the source and target person used in face-swapping rather than just the binary label of real or fake.
 Moreover, none of the identities in the FF++ dataset overlap with those in the CelebA-HQ dataset.
 Therefore, evaluation on FF++ can demonstrate transferablity of \name.